Posts

 Image

-I went to Wakayama city for business this morning.
-After that, I bought a boxed lunch at a convenience store and visited Wakayama Castle again.
-It was a beautiful day today, cool in the shade but hot in the sun.
-The Castle Tower and Ohashi Roka Momijidani Garden in the site of the castle is beautiful.
-This is Ohashi Roka, or the Bridge Passage; you can enter the inside, free of charge, but it's a little uneasy to walk because of being slippery. inside the Ohashi Roka The Ohashi Roka leads you to Engyokaku (floating pavilion) in the pond.
-It must be more beautiful in the autumn surrounded by colored leaves.
-Engyokaku Koshoan The Koshoan is a tea ceremony hut, donated by Konosuke Matsusita, the founder of Panasonic.
-You can enjoy a cup of Japanese tea even if you don't know the manners.
+I went to Wakayama City for business this morning.
+After finishing my work, I bought a boxed lunch at a convenience store and visited Wakayama Castle again.
+The weather was beautiful—cool in the shade but hot under the sun.
+The Castle Tower and Ohashi Roka Momijidani Garden inside the castle grounds was lovely.
+This is the Ohashi Roka, the covered bridge passage.
+You can go inside for free, but the floor is a bit slippery, so walking through it feels a little uneasy. inside the Ohashi Roka The Ohashi Roka leads to Engyokaku, the floating pavilion on the pond.
+It must be even more beautiful in autumn when the leaves change color.
+Engyokaku Koshoan At Engyokaku, you can enjoy a cup of Japanese tea even if you don’t know the formal tea ceremony manners.

 The Reader